 Whether you’re the one on your second marriage, or the one marrying another who is on their second marriage―things are about to change.
-No matter how much you love your new spouse, the fact is, there are step-children in the mix.
-That means an immediate full house, and also other possible step-parents to deal with.
+No matter how much you love your new spouse, if you have step=children in the mix, that means an immediate full house, and also other possible step-parents to deal with.

 You’re not sure what’s normal, or how to feel.
-In the meantime, you may not feel like you are being treated fairly and you can experience some step parent jealousy.
+In the meantime, you may not feel like you are being treated fairly and you can experience some step-parent jealousy.
 While this is completely normal, it’s still hard to live with.
 Second marriages with stepchildren can be a bit of a challenge.

-Here are some tips on how to deal with step parent jealousy.
+Here are some tips on how to deal with step-parent jealousy.

 Look for the positive

 Instead of focusing on your jealous feelings, try to look for the positive.
 Realize that this positive relationship with a stepparent is a great thing for your child; it could definitely be worse.
 Be glad that this stepparent is a positive influence on your child.

 Expect some step-parent toe stepping

-There will be times that you will feel like the other stepparent – the step dad or mom is encroaching on your territory and making you experience step parent jealousy.
-This is only because they are figuring out how to be a good stepparent.
+There will be times that you may feel like a stepparent is encroaching on your territory and making you experience step-parent jealousy.
+This may be because they are figuring out how to be a good stepparent.

 Focus on what you can control

 From time to time, you may shake your head at the decisions your step-children or your children’s stepparent make.
 Try not to let what they do bother you—you can’t control what they do, anyway.

 Give everyone time—including yourself

 Give yourself time to adjust.
 Don’t beat yourself up if you feel jealous at times, just learn from it.
-You can read some step parent quotes to feel better and motivated to make this family arrangement work.
+You can read some step-parent quotes to feel better and motivated to make this family arrangement work.